ikrukov/epub/README.md

 	makeinfo --docbook /path/to/your/file.texi -o file.docbook

-* using any XSLT-processor and docbook.xsl for epub convert docbook to to unpacked epub
+* using any XSLT-processor and docbook.xsl for epub convert docbook to unpacked epub

  	xsltproc /path/to/your/docbook-xsl/epub/docbook.xsl file.docbook